ballarat-hackerspace/association/rules-of-the-association.md

 ### 73 Registered address

-The registered address of the Association is—
+The registered address of the Association is-

   - (a) the address determined from time to time by resolution of the Committee; or
-  - (b) if the Committee has not determined an address to be the registered address—the postal address of the Secretary.
+  - (b) if the Committee has not determined an address to be the registered address-the postal address of the Secretary.

 ### 74 Notice requirements

-**(1)** Any notice required to be given to a member or a committee member under these Rules may be given—
+**(1)** Any notice required to be given to a member or a committee member under these Rules may be given-

   - (a) by handing the notice to the member personally; or
   - (b) by sending it by post to the member at the address recorded for the member on the register of members with cost borne by the member; or